HOWARTH LAB

 for early diagnosis.
 We are progressing NeissLock technology to generate long-acting therapeutics through hitchhiking on red blood

 cells.
-We are also aiming to enhance CAR-T cell therapy of cancer, which has been revolutionary against leukaemia/lymphoma but has
+We are also working to enhance CAR-T cell therapy of cancer, which has been revolutionary against leukaemia/lymphoma but has

 had little success against solid tumours.